julien-muke/deploy-nextjs-s3-cloudfront-github-actions/README.md

 ```

 3. Click Commit changes, committing the workflow file to a branch in your repository triggers the push event and runs your workflow.
+Before we test the workflow, let's create an IAM Policy to attach to the S3 Bucket.

 ## ➡️ Step 8 - Create an  IAM Policy to attach to S3 Bucket